BobCochran/freezingsaddles/README.md

-# BikeArlington Freezing Saddles
+# Generic Bicycle Ride Journal

 ## This is a fork of the hozn/freezingsaddles repository.

 It is intended to become a Node.js version of Bike Arlington Freezing Saddles application, with a MongoDB database backend.

 This branch is in development.
 Expect breakage.